JohnEstropia/CoreStore/README.md

 ### Progressive migrations
 By default, CoreStore uses Core Data's default automatic migration mechanism.
-In other words, CoreStore will try to migrate the existing persistent store to the *.xcdatamodeld* file's current model version.
-If no mapping model is found from the store's version to the data model's version, CoreStore gives up and reports an error.
+In other words, CoreStore will try to migrate the existing persistent store until it matches the `SchemaHistory`'s `currentModelVersion`.
+If no mapping model path is found from the store's version to the data model's version, CoreStore gives up and reports an error.

 The `DataStack` lets you specify hints on how to break a migration into several sub-migrations using a `MigrationChain`.
 This is typically passed to the `DataStack` initializer and will be applied to all stores added to the `DataStack` with `addSQLiteStore(...)` and its variants:
 ```swift
 let dataStack = DataStack(migrationChain:
     ["MyAppModel", "MyAppModelV2", "MyAppModelV3", "MyAppModelV4"])
 ```
-The most common usage is to pass in the *.xcdatamodeld* version names in increasing order as above.
+The most common usage is to pass in the model version (*.xcdatamodeld* version names for `NSManagedObject`s, or the `modelName` for `CoreStoreSchema`s) in increasing order as above.

 For more complex, non-linear migration paths, you can also pass in a version tree that maps the key-values to the source-destination versions:
 ```swift